bluem-development/bluem-php/README.md

 The following attributes in the bluem_config are vital for proper eMandate functionality:

-What is PaymentReference,
+- PaymentReference: a reference visible within the administration, which can be used to identify the customer and the transaction details.

-Amount (Amount Mutable, MinAmount, MaxAmount, AmountArray),
+- Amount (Amount Mutable, MinAmount, MaxAmount, AmountArray),

 ### Create a payment transaction